Gary Bell (baseball): Major leagues

 Tommy John became friends with Bell while both pitchers were with the Indians.
 John described Bell as "a free-spirited, happy-go-lucky righthanded starter and one of the biggest drinkers on the team."
 He was a serious competitor with a great sense of humor.

+Personal life

 Bell is a current resident of San Antonio, Texas.
+In 1987, Bell opened Gary Bell Athletic Supply in San Antonio, which is still in business (as of December 2024).